cssat/dcyf-cssat-replica/README.md

 ## Prerequisites

 1. Have a technical resource person from CSSAT provide you with the private key for the bastion host for the dcyf-cssat collaboration VPC in AWS.
 Here, we assume that the file is named `dcyf-cssat-ssh-key.pem`.
+If you copy the key out of LastPass, there may be blank lines inserted between the "Begin" and "End" lines and the actual key--if so, you will need to delete them.

 2. Have a technical resource person from CSSAT white list your IP address on the VPC.